urbit/docs/docs/about/glossary.md

 ### Nock

-> Nock is a Turing-complete, non-lambda combinator function.
+> Nock is a Turing-complete, non-lambda combinator interpreter.

 - `noun`: an `atom` or a `cell`
 - `atom`: any natural number
 - `cell`: any ordered pair of `noun`s
 - `subject`: a `noun` - the data against which a `formula` is evaluated
-- `formula`: a `cell` - any of the Nock formula numbers (0-10) or a pair of formulas that resolves to a cell.
+- `formula`: a `noun` - a function at the Nock level
 - `product`: a `noun` - the result of evaluating a `formula` against a `subject`

 *See [Nock definition](/nock/definition/).*